Forced Menopause and Sudden Symptoms

 Navigating cancer-induced menopause can be challenging, but support is available to help manage the emotional and physical toll.

-Gentle Counselling offers a dedicated CBT for Menopause course designed to address the unique mental and emotional impacts associated with this transition.
-Whether through tailored CBT techniques or simply having a compassionate conversation with Amy at Gentle Counselling can provide tools to help manage these symptoms effectively.
+Gentle Counselling offers a dedicated CBT for Menopause course and one-to-one talking therapy, both designed to address the unique mental and emotional impacts associated with this transition.
+Whether through tailored CBT techniques or simply having a compassionate conversation, Gentle Counselling can provide tools to help manage these symptoms effectively.

 Thank you, Amy